adam-alberty/vpwa/README.md

 # Configure environment variables as described in the example .env
 cp .env.example .env

+# Generate app key (optional if custom one is used)
+node ace generate:key

 # Start the database
 docker compose up -d